CarlaBuongiorno/OceanThrills/README.md

 ## 9. Acknowledgements
 - I would like to thank the staff and students of __Code Institute__ and the Code Institute __Slack Community__ for their helpfulness when needed.
-- I would like to thank my former mentor, __Medale Oluwafemi__, for his constructive feedback, support, and guidance.
+- I would like to thank my former mentor, __Medale Oluwafemi__, and my present mentor, __Maria Hynes__ for their constructive feedback, support, and guidance.
+- I would like to thank my __family__, my husband for his devoted support, and my 4 year old for his patience while mom spent much of her time and attention on a computer screen.
+- Lastly, I would like to dedicate this site to my __father__, whom will soon be retiring in Mauritius, for without his aid and support, this would certainly not have been possible.